chef/chef-server/docs-chef-io/content/server/v14/config_rb_server_optional_settings.md

 `opensearch['port']`

-: The port on which the service is to listen.
+: The port on which the service is listening.
 Default value: `9200`

 `opensearch['enable_gc_log']`